smallbigcake/CybersecurityStudy/CISSP/domain/5-identity-and-access-management.md

 * **Client:** Any application making requests for access to protected resources.
 * **Authorization server:** Any server issuing access tokens to clients after successful authentication; tokens are used across the federated system to gain access.

+#### OpenID

+OpenID is also an open standard, but it is maintained by the OpenID Foundation rather than as an RFC standard.
+It provides decentralized authentication, allowing users to log into multiple unrelated websites with one set of credentials maintained by a third-party service referred to as an OpenID provider.

+#### OpenID Connect (OIDC)

 Open ID Connect (OIDC) adds authentication functions built on top of OAuth version 2.0 and federates identity management to provide users with an authentication experience similar to SSO.
 It is often implemented in web applications; and in OIDC, the user is presented with a choice of identity providers (IdPs), which are usually common email or social media platforms like Gmail, LinkedIn, or Twitter.
 The user selects an IdP, which then provides authentication information to the relying party using OAuth.
 The authentication information in OIDC is passed from an OIDC provider (OP) to the relying party (RP) in the form of a token, which contains claims about the user and authentication of their asserted identity.
 IDaaS provider Okta has an illustrated developer blog highlighting the key steps of OIDC authentication (developer.okta.com/blog/2019/10/21/illustrated-guide-to-oauth-and-oidc).

-As an example, a user registers for the eBay web application using a Twitter account; in the future, they can authenticate to eBay if they are able to successfully log in to Twitter.
-If they have authenticated to Twitter before opening eBay, then they may not even be required to perform any action — eBay can make an OIDC request to Twitter, which has an active, authenticated session for the user, and access is automatically granted.
-This user convenience can be beneficial to reduce the burden of user logins, but also carries risks similar to SSO.
-If the OP is unavailable, then all RPs will also lose availability.
-Other similar IdPs include Google, LinkedIn, Microsoft, and Apple, which provide user identification and authentication services that can be implemented in other websites, web apps, and many common smartphone apps.
+##### JavaScript Object Notation (JSON) Web Token (JWT)

+It builds on the technologies created with OpenID but uses a JavaScript Object Notation (JSON) Web Token (JWT), also called an ID token.
+OpenID Connect uses a web service to retrieve the JWT.
+In addition to providing authentication, the JWT can also include profile information about the user.

+##### OpenID Connect Flows

+Most of this occurs behind the scenes, but you can see it in action by logging onto eBay with a Google account.
+These processes and interfaces change over time, but the general steps are as follows:
+1. If you don’t have a Google account, create one first.
+2. Ensure you’re logged out of eBay and Google, go to ebay.com, and click Sign In.
+3. Click Continue With Google.
+A dialog box opens, prompting you to enter your Google email.
+It also indicates what Google will share with ebay.com.
+4. Enter your email address and press Enter.
+5. Enter your password and click Next.
+6. If you’ve enabled 2-Step Verification on your Google account, you’ll be prompted to get the code and enter it.

 ### Security Assertion Markup Language

+Security Assertion Markup Language (SAML) is an open XML-based standard commonly used to exchange authentication and authorization (AA) information between federated organizations.
+It provides SSO capabilities for browser access.

 SAML is a framework for different systems to exchange security assertions, which consist of information needed to enforce access controls.
 It uses Extensible Markup Language (XML) to format messages regarding identities, resources, and access information like authentication and authorization.
 In SAML, there are three roles: first is the user agent (like a web browser) that makes a request to the second role, which is a service provider (like a web application).
 The service provider relies on the assertion made by the third role, called an identity provider (IdP), for user identification, authentication, and authorization.

 There are four components in SAML:
-* Assertions define SAML attributes like how authentication and authorization message protocols or frameworks are to be used by the services.
+* **Assertions** define SAML attributes like how authentication and authorization message protocols or frameworks are to be used by the services.
-* Bindings define the request-response pairs to be used by the three roles to communicate.
+* **Bindings** define the request-response pairs to be used by the three roles to communicate.
-* Protocols include HTTP and simple object access protocol (SOAP), which are used to package and exchange messages between roles.
+* **Protocols** include HTTP and simple object access protocol (SOAP), which are used to package and exchange messages between roles.
-* Profiles are the combination of assertions, bindings, and protocols in use within a specific SAML implementation.
+* **Profiles** are the combination of assertions, bindings, and protocols in use within a specific SAML implementation.

+The IdP can send three types of XML messages known as assertions:
+* **Authentication Assertion** This provides proof that the user agent provided the proper credentials, identifies the identification method, and identifies the time the user agent logged on.
+* **Authorization Assertion** This indicates whether the user agent is authorized to access the requested service.
+If the message indicates access is denied, it indicates why.
+* **Attribute Assertion** Attributes can be any information about the user agent.

 The current version of SAML, v2.0, is an OASIS standard.
 Documentation and best practices for SAML implementation are maintained on the SAML wiki (wiki.oasis-open.org/security/FrontPage).
 SAML is most often used to provide an SSO experience to end users.
 Users access resources using normal system functions like clicking links to access a web application.
 Security assertion information can be provided as part of a custom URL pointing to the web application or sent as a cookie to the web application.
 This information is based on the user’s previously provided information, such as their login credentials entered when signing into their computer or a web portal, which then grants access to other SAML-enabled applications.

+### Comparing SAML, OAuth, OpenID, and OIDC

+It’s easy to mix up the differences between SAML, OAuth, OpenID, and OIDC.
+This section summarizes key points of each one and points out some of the differences.

+The following bullets outline the key points about SAML:
+* SAML 2.0 is an open XML-based standard.
+* OASIS adopted it as a standard in 2005.
+* It utilizes three entities: a principal (such as a user), a service provider (such as a website), and an identity provider (a third party that holds the authentication and authorization information).
+* It can provide authentication, authorization, and attribute information on the principal.

+The following bullets outline the key points about OAuth:
+* It’s an authorization framework, not an authentication protocol.
+* RFC 6749 describes OAuth 2.0.
+* It exchanges information using APIs.
+* An app obtains an access token from an identity provider.
+* Later, the app includes the access token for authorization.

+The following bullets outline the key points about OpenID:
+* OpenID is an authentication standard.
+* It is maintained by the OpenID Foundation.
+* An OpenID provider provides decentralized authentication.
+* Users enter their Open ID identifier (such as bobsmith2021.myopenid.com) on a site and the OpenID provider verifies the identifier.

+The following bullets outline the key points about OIDC:
+* OIDC is an authentication layer using OAuth 2.0.
+* It builds on the OpenID authentication standard.
+* It provides both authentication and authorization.
+* It builds on OpenID but uses a JSON Web Token.

 ### Kerberos